Higher (Taio Cruz song): Commercial performance

 Originally written for Minogue's (pictured in 2011) Aphrodite (2010), "Higher" became her 34th top 10 entry in the UK.

 In the UK, "Higher" peaked at number 8 on the UK Singles Chart on 12 February 2011, selling 37,437 copies during its fourth charting week.
 Alan Jones of Music Week reported that "Higher" faced more simultaneous competing cover versions than any other song in chart history, including 29 soundalikes available online on Amazon and iTunes alone.
 The single marked Cruz's seventh, McCoy's second, and Minogue's 34th top 10 entry in the region.
-It became the seventieth-best-performing song of 2011, and one of Minogue's best-selling singles in the UK.
-The British Phonographic Industry certified the single gold in March 2022, denoting 400,000 units.
-By May 2018, "Higher" had sold 338,000 copies in the United Kingdom.

-The single peaked at number 25 in Australia and number 5 in New Zealand.
-In January 2011, it was certified gold by both the Australian Recording Industry Association and the Recorded Music NZ.
-Across European countries, Minogue's version peaked in the top 20 on charts in Luxembourg (1), Norway (2), Poland (2), Austria (3), Germany (3), Hungary (4), Scotland (6), Finland (7), France (7), Ireland (7), Spain (16), Sweden (18), and the Belgium regions of Wallonia (9) and Flanders (12).
-The single was certified gold in Sweden, and platinum in Austria, Germany, and Switzerland.
-In Netherlands, McCoy's version peaked in the top 20 in both the Dutch Top 40 (7), and Dutch Single Top 100 (15).
+It became one of Minogue's best-selling singles in the UK, selling 338,000 copies in the United Kingdom by May 2018.
+Across European countries, Minogue's version peaked in the top 5 on charts in Luxembourg (1), Norway (2), Poland (2), Austria (3), Germany (3), and Hungary (4).
+The single was certified platinum in Austria, Germany, and Switzerland.